The Director is allocated first.

 faculty and then to other permanent staff based on duration of total

 state service.
-There is no distinction made between EPA research faculty
+There is no distinction made between EHRA research faculty

-and SPA staff.
+and SHRA staff.
 The Director will exercise his or her authority to make

 adjustments to this policy as needed to ensure all tenured and tenure-track

 faculty have a permit.
-Thus, staff members and research faculty (EPA fixed-term)
+Thus, staff members and research faculty (EHRA fixed-term)

-that are at or near the bottom of the department’s total state service list may
+who are at or near the bottom of the center’s total state service list may

 be displaced by a tenure-track or tenured faculty member.

-Post docs will continue to receive their permits through the Department
+Postdoctoral fellows will continue to receive their permits through the Transportation

 a lottery and then assigned strictly by total state service.
 If no assignment is made,